By Daniella Dueñas

 The hearing was vacated with the plea, leaving the issue of the criminal protective order to be deliberated.

-“I’m going to release Mr. Polk on supervised OR (own recognizance)… you have a criminal protective order.
+“I’m going to release [the accused] on supervised OR (own recognizance)… you have a criminal protective order.
 Stay away from this individual that I already stated,” Judge Dyer ordered.

 Other conditions from the court were to not commit another offense, have no contact with any law enforcement, and that he is subjected to be tested for alcohol.